GuangpingYuan/PNN_Pong_A3C/README.md

 I used the A3C model in my case.
 The Asynchronous Advantage Actor-Critic method combines the benefits of both value-based and policy-based model.

+I trained the A3C model with a CNN which has 2 convolutional layers and a fully connected layer.
+A fully conneced layer with linear output is the value output layer.
+Another fully connected layer with Softmax output is the policy output.
+The value is estimated to evaluate how good a certain state is and the policy is used to calculate the probability of actions.

 ----------------------------------------------
 How to use the code